Thomascountz/thomascountz/_posts/2025-06-11-unlocking-apple-voice-memo-transcripts.md

 ---
 layout: post
-title: Unlocking Apple Voice Memo Transcripts
+title: Where Does Apple Hide Your Voice Memo Transcripts?
-subtitle: A deep dive into finding and parsing the hidden transcription data within Apple's .m4a voice recordings using command-line tools and Ruby
+subtitle: How I discovered the transcripts Apple buries inside .m4a audio files
 date: '2025-06-08'
 tags: ["ruby","reverse-engineering"]
 ---